NickJAllen/java-helpers.nvim/README.md

 ### **2\.
 Direct Creation (Using Arguments)**

-You can provide the type and name directly to skip the interactive prompts.
+You can provide the template name directly to skip the interactive prompts.

 | Syntax | Description |
 | :---- | :---- |